 PO: (Adults CCr 15–50 mL/min): 30 mg once daily.

 Tablets: 15 mg, 30 mg, 60 mg

 - Monitor for bleeding.
 Discontinue edoxaban if active pathological bleeding occurs.
 Concomitant drugs (aspirin, other antiplatelet agents, other antithrombotic agents, fibrinolytic therapy, chronic use of NSAIDs) may increase risk of bleeding.
 Anticoagulant effects of edoxaban persist for about 24 hr after last dose; there is no established way to reverse anticoagulant effects.
 Anticoagulant effects cannot be reliably monitored with standard laboratory tests.
 No reversal agent is available; protamine sulfate, vitamin K, and tranexamic acid do not reverse anticoagulant activity.
+May consider prothrombin complex concentrates (PCC), or other procoagulant reversal agents such as activated prothrombin complex concentrate (APCC) or recombinant factor VIIa (rFVIIa).
+If PCC is used, monitoring anticoagulation effect of edoxaban using clotting test (PT, INR, or aPTT) or anti-FXa activity is not useful.
 Hemodialysis does not significantly contribute to edoxaban clearance.